teo-tsirpanis/Farkle/docs/csharp.md

 ### Customizing designtime Farkles

-To customize things like the case-sensitivity of designtime Farkles, there are some extension methods for them that reside in the `Farkle` namespace.
+To customize things like the case-sensitivity of designtime Farkles, there are some extension methods for them that reside in the `Farkle.Builder` namespace.
 Let's take a look at an example:

 ``` csharp
 var customized =